Approves new policy related to Excess Water and Turn-Back Water

-The Central Arizona Water Conservation District Board of Directors (CAWCD) convened today for its April meeting.
-This was the annual Pinal County meeting, so the board met in Casa Grande beginning with a welcome from Casa Grande Mayor Craig McFarland.
+The Central Arizona Water Conservation District Board of Directors (CAWCD) convened today for its September meeting.

 The Board approved (by a vote of 8-3) the “Procedure for Distributing CAP Excess Water and Turn-Back Water for the Period of 2020 through 2024” (agenda: bookmark 9 – pages 103-107).
 This replaces the previous “Access to Excess” policy, which expires at the end of this year.
 The new policy carries forward many of the aspects of the previous policy while adding clarity and incorporating suggestions from the Excess Water Task Force and Roundtable.
 The policy is intended to provide guidance without interfering with deadlines related to renegotiation of the Interim Guidelines and the Lower Basin Drought Contingency Plan.
 It will also allow the Board, in years in which excess water is available, to make excess available to statutory firming or supplemental firming pools, or to leave the water in Lake Mead as system conservation water.

 Other actions taken by the CAWCD board included:

 - Agreement between CAWCD and Arizona Water Company to store water at Hieroglyphics Mountain Recharge Project White Tank, Hieroglyphics Mountain Recharge Project Apache Junction, Superstition Mountains Recharge Project Apache Junction and Agua Fria Recharge Project White Tank (consent agenda: bookmark 2 -- pages 21 & 22)

 - A one-year lease between CAWCD and Fort McDowell Yavapai Nation for CAGRD replenishment purposes -- 3.933 acre feet at $56/acre foot (agenda: bookmark 10 -- pages 107-108)